Chinese numismatic charm: Chinese pendant charms

 Chinese pendant charms (Traditional Chinese: 掛牌; Simplified Chinese: 挂牌; Pinyin: guà pái) are Chinese numismatic charms that are used as decorative pendants.
-From the beginning of the Han dynasty, Chinese people began wearing these charms around their necks or waists as pendants, or attached these charms to the rafters of their houses, pagodas, temples or other buildings, as well as on lanterns.
+From the beginning of the Han dynasty, Chinese people began wearing these charms around their necks or waists as pendants, or attaching them to the rafters of their houses, pagodas, temples, and other buildings, as well as to lanterns.
 It is believed that open-work charms may have been the first Chinese charms that were used in this fashion.
-Fish, lock, spade, and peach charms were worn on a daily basis, with fish and lock charms worn mainly by young children and infants.
+Fish, lock, spade, and peach charms were worn daily, with fish and lock charms worn mainly by young children and infants.
 Other charms were exclusively used for specific rituals or holidays.
 Some Han dynasty era charms contained inscriptions such as ri ru qian jin (日入千金, "may you earn a 1,000 gold everyday"), chu xiong qu yang (除凶去央, "do away with evil and dispel calamity"), bi bing mo dang (辟兵莫當, "avoid hostilities and ward off sickness"), or chang wu xiang wang (長毋相忘, "do not forget your friends").
 Others resembled contemporary cash coins with added dots and stars.
-Some pendant charms had a single loop while most others also had either a square or round hole in the centre.
+Some pendant charms had a single loop, while most others also had either a square or round hole in the centre.
 Some Chinese pendant charms contain the Hanzi character gua (挂, "to hang"), though their form makes their purpose obvious.
 Although most pendant charms contain pictorial illustrations, the association of Chinese characters into new and mystical symbolic forms reached an even greater extreme when Taoists introduced "Taoist magic writing" (符文).

 Chinese palindrome charms

 Chinese palindrome charms are very rare Chinese numismatic charms that depict what in China is known as "palindromic poetry" (回文詩), a form which has to make sense when reading in either direction but may not be a true palindrome.
 Because of their rarity, Chinese palindrome charms are usually excluded from reference books on Chinese numismatic charms.
 A known example of a presumably Qing dynasty period Chinese palindrome charm reads "我笑他說我看他打我容他罵" ("I, laugh, he/she, talks, I, look, he/she, hits, I, am being tolerant, he/she, scolds") in this case the meaning of the words can be altered depending on how this inscription is read, as definitions may vary depending on the preceding pronoun.
-This charm could be read both clockwise and counter-clockwise, and tells of two sides of a combative relationship which could be read as representing either party:
+This charm could be read both clockwise and counter-clockwise, and tells of two sides of a combative relationship, which could be read as representing either party: